Monday, 26 June 2023

 the plane and taxied on this runway into its

-own form so, it must be true, the words merged
+own form, so it must be proper, the words merged

 NOTHING TO DECLARE